 Quickstart

-This Docker Compose bundle sets up the management console, control plane, and supporting services so you can explore the Zilla Platform end-to-end.
+This Docker Compose bundle boots the management console, control plane, and all supporting services so you can explore the full platform end-to-end.
+No cloud account or license required.

 Prerequisites